Horace Mann's premier FIRST Robotics Competition team, est. 2015.

 Jon Cook Con Edison

 Ben Spector is the captain of our team, ensuring that all designs are sufficiently explosive.
-Ben's favorite materials are Chromoly Steel and MDF, taking after his second father Jon Cook.
+Ben's favorite materials are Chromoly Steel and MDF, taking after his design mentor Jon Cook.
 Ben is aso a winner of the FRC Dean's List Award.

 Benjamin Frederick Spector Senior

 Jake Beckman is the head of our Design, Build, Test Department.